 Journal for the Study of Britlish Cultures (…

-I am Professor of British Culture and Literature at the University of Vienna, Austria.
-My areas of research include Medical Humanities, Adaptation, Inter- and Transmedia Studies, Victorian and Neo-Victorian Studies, Biopics, Digital Fictions the Digital Literary Sphere.
+I am Chair of British Cultural and Literary Studies at the University of Vienna, Austria.
+My areas of research include Medical Humanities, Adaptation, Inter- and Transmedia Studies, Victorian and Neo-Victorian Studies, Biopics, Digital Fictions, the Digital Literary Sphere.

 Victorian studies (especially Dickens, Eliot), fat studies, food studies, Harry Potter, composition, writing centers, English as a second language, fantasy, mythology, Christian poetics, graduate education, film, reader-response theory, fan communities, etymology, trickster figures, children’s and young adult literature, serial fiction

 …“Mass Culture, Character, and Projective Techniques.”
 Modernist Studies Association

 Conference, Pasadena, November 2016